1.4 CEUs | Monday–Tuesday, September 26–27

-When difficult ground conditions are encountered, there are a number of alternatives that can be employed to achieve project objectives.
-These alternatives include: (1) completely abandoning the project; (2) bypassing the poor soil through relocation of the project to a more suitable site or through the use of a deep foundation; (3) removing and replacing the unsuitable soils; (4) designing the planned structure to accommodate the poor/marginal soils; or (5) modifying (improving) the existing soils, either in-place or by removal, treatment, and replacement of the existing soils.
-Through a wide-variety of modern ground improvement and geoconstruction technologies, marginal sites and unsuitable in-situ soils can be improved to meet demanding project requirements, making the latter alternative an economically preferred solution in many cases.
-In essence, the modern builder has the option to fix the poor ground conditions and to make them suitable for the project's needs.
-A variety of terms are used to describe this fixing the ground: soil improvement, ground improvement, ground treatment, or ground modification.
-It has been noted that the process of altering the ground is ground treatment, while the purpose of the process is ground improvement, and the result of the process is ground modification.
-For better or worse, the treatment has modified the ground's properties.
+When difficult ground conditions are encountered, there are a number of alternatives that can be employed to achieve project objectives (cost, schedule, and performance).
+These alternatives include: (1) completely abandoning the project; (2) bypassing the poor soil through relocation of the project to a more suitable site or through the use of a deep foundation; (3) removing and replacing the unsuitable soils; (4) designing the planned structure to accommodate the poor/marginal soils; or (5) modifying (improving) the existing ground conditions, either in-place or by removal, treatment, and replacement of the existing materials.
+Through a wide-variety of modern ground improvement and geoconstruction technologies, marginal sites and unsuitable in-situ geomaterials (soil/rock) can be improved to meet project requirements, making the latter alternative a technically and economically preferred solution in many cases.
+In essence, the modern builder has the option to fix the poor ground conditions and to make them suitable for the project’s needs.
+A variety of terms are used to describe this fixing of the ground: soil improvement, ground improvement, ground treatment, or ground modification.

-Within this course, ground modification is defined as the alteration of site foundation soils or project earth structures to provide better performance under design and/or operational loading conditions.
+Within this course, ground improvement is defined as the alteration of site foundation conditions or project earth structures to provide better performance under design and/or operational loading conditions.
 Ground modification objectives can be achieved using a large variety of geotechnical construction methods or technologies that alter and improve poor ground conditions where soil replacement is not feasible for environmental, technical, or economic reasons.
-Ground modification has one or more of the following main functions to:
+Ground improvement has one or more of the following primary functions, to:

 - increase shear strength and bearing resistance

 - decrease permeability